-RECCo confirms new Chair and NED reappointments
+RECCo Chair and Board reappointments confirmed

 REC Parties have voted in favour of the appointment of Hannah Nixon as the next Chair of the RECCo Board, effective 1 April 2025, following the completion of Dr Chris Anastasi’s six-year term on 31 March 2025.